Elizabeth Withstandley: Background

-Artwork

 Her work explores individuality and identity.
 Her work "You Can Not Be Replaced" is a two channel video installation that shows all 82 current and former members of The Polyphonic Spree which asks the viewer to question the idea of individualism.
 The idea of individualism and identity are common themes throughout her work.
 She organized the exhibition Smoke & Mirrors at The Torrance Art Museum with the artist Gioj De Marco in 2018.
 Thirteen artists were included in the exhibition exploring the line in between fact and fiction.
 Withstandley presented The Real Brian Wilson, a 2 channel HD projection with digital artifacts in the exhibition.
 "The Symphony of Names: No Man is an Island" is a video installation with 10 channel audio that is included in In-Sonora 11 in Madrid, Spain.
-Her 3 channel video installation "Searching for the Miraculous" is included in exhibitions at the AC Institute, VisArts Center in Rockville, MD and ExGirlfriend in Berlin Germany.
+Her 3 channel video installation "Searching for the Miraculous" is included in exhibitions at the AC Institute and The Curfew Tower in Northern Ireland.
+Her works "The Real Brian Wilson" and "The Symphony of Names: No Man is an Island" are featured in a traveling exhibition called To Be Named organized by the Smithsonian's Recovering Voices Program and Experimental Humanities Collaborative Network at Bard.